atlet99/yaml-encrypter-decrypter/README.md

 ```

 The environment variable approach provides an alternative to passing sensitive data on the command line, which might be visible in process listings.

+## YAML Format Preservation

+This tool preserves YAML formatting during encryption and decryption operations:

+- Literal style (`|`) is fully supported and preserved
+- Folded style (`>` or `>-`) is preserved using a special handling mechanism
+- Double-quoted and single-quoted values maintain their original style
+- Plain scalars remain plain after decryption

+### Folded Style Support

+YAML folded style (`>` or `>-`) is specially handled to maintain its formatting.
+The tool:

+1. Identifies folded style sections in the YAML document
+2. Temporarily replaces them with placeholders during processing
+3. Restores the original formatting after encryption/decryption

+This approach ensures that folded style sections are not corrupted during encryption/decryption operations.

+## Security Considerations

+- Passwords should be at least 15 characters long
+- Strong passwords should include uppercase, lowercase, numbers, and special characters
+- Only the Argon2id algorithm is fully supported for production use
+- Protected memory is used for encryption keys but not for all data

+### **Testing and Development**
+The project includes comprehensive testing and development tools:

+1. **Manual Testing**:
+   - Added `test-manual` command in Makefile
+   - Supports testing files from `.test` directory
+   - Implements testing in dry-run mode first, then in debug mode
+   - Includes specific support for cert-test.yml testing

+2. **Docker Support**:
+   - Added simplified build and run arguments
+   - Improved Docker image versioning
+   - Enhanced cross-platform compatibility

+3. **Benchmarking**:
+   - Added benchmark arguments in console output
+   - Comprehensive performance testing suite
+   - Detailed benchmark reports in Markdown format

+4. **Code Quality**:
+   - Improved test coverage for processing.go
+   - Added cleanerEncrypted function for non-printable strings
+   - Enhanced debug information with detailed stage comments